lifting-bits/cxx-common/README.md

 **ATTENTION**: If you are having issues or want to start with a fresh installation directory, pass the `--clean` option to clear the installation directories and, if specified, the export directory.

-## Export Directories
+## Export Directories (recommended)

 By default, vcpkg will install all of your dependencies to its own in-repo `installed` directory.
 Passing `--export-dir <DIR>` to the `./build_dependencies.sh` script, you can store the required dependencies in a separate directory.
-Otherwise, the built dependencies will be stored within the vcpkg repo directory itself and overwritten the next time you run the script.
-It is preferred to create a new export directory to keep track of different LLVM versions.
+Otherwise, the built dependencies will be stored within the vcpkg repo directory itself.
+It is preferred to create a new export directory to keep track of different LLVM versions, since they cannot coexist within the same export (read: installation) directory.

 ```bash
 ./build_dependencies.sh --export-dir vcpkg-llvm-10-install llvm-10